Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 Spellcasters who fall unconscious retain any spellcasting ability they had before going unconscious.

+### Healing Nonlethal Damage
-**Healing Nonlethal Damage:** You heal nonlethal damage at the rate of 1 hit point per hour per character level.
+You heal nonlethal damage at the rate of 1 hit point per hour per character level.

 When a spell or a magical power cures hit point damage, it also removes